wspurgin/yolo-ironman/README.md

 included.
 Putting 0 will result in no pages being crawled.

 The third argument accepts varying values as well.
-It can either be a path to a txt file or a hand typed list of words on the command line
+It can either be a path to a text file or a hand typed list of words on the command line
 ```
 ~/yolo-ironman/scraper/$ python jarvis.py http://google.com 20 stopwords.txt
 ~/yolo-ironman/scraper/$ python jarvis.py none 20 these are all my stop words
 ~/yolo-ironman/scraper/$ python jarvis.py none none stopwords.txt
 ```

-The txt file MUST have words on separate lines:
+The text file MUST have words on separate lines:
 ```
 These
 Are